pdarsh58/ATM_Machine/README.md

 # ATM_Machine

 This Program works at a small scale by creating a Account Holder named Bob and its login information.
 Program will give you User ID and PIN.
-Then, you will get menu options 1) Deposit, 2) Withdraw, 3) Transfer, 4) Transcation history, and 5) Exit.
+Then, you will get menu options:

+1) Deposit
+2) Withdraw
+3) Transfer
+4) Transcation history
+5) Exit

 Here is sample run of the Program